 Defending Employers for Retaliation in San Diego and Throughout California

-The Watkins Firm brings more than forty years of experience defending employers for retaliation in California, including San Diego and throughout California.
+The Watkins Firm brings almost forty years of experience defending employers for retaliation in California, including San Diego and throughout California.
 This experience provides employers with practical guidance grounded in how these cases actually unfold—not just how they appear on paper.

 Early counsel helps answer critical questions before mistakes are made.
 Is the issue likely to escalate?
 What actions should be taken immediately, and which should be avoided?
 How should communications be handled, both in writing and in person, to avoid compounding risk?